zajitschek/metaanalysis/chapters/chapter2.md

  * [Rayyan](https://rayyan.qcri.org/welcome), [see](http://libraryguides.mcgill.ca/rayyan/home).
 Downloadable app allows screeing on you mobile phone!
  * [Abstrackr](http://abstrackr.cebm.brown.edu/account/login) Requires registration.
 Simple interface, relatively self explanatory use.

+## Screening stages

+Once you've got reduced your list of "possibly-include" papers after abstract screening, It is time to verify that they're indeed matching your criteria by having a look at the full-texts.

+Make sure to take note of the reasons why you're excluding any given paper, ideally you will provide a diagram like this [template from PRISMA](http://prisma-statement.org/PRISMAStatement/FlowDiagram) into your meta-research, providing both reasons and numbers excluded for each step of the way.

 </exercise>